iSCInc/todos/README.md

-# todos
+# Todos Meteor App

-A "Todos" app written in Meteor for the iSC Inc. team by @SuriyaaKudoIsc.
+  > A "Todos" app written in Meteor for the iSC Inc. team by [Suriyaa Kudo](https://github.com/SuriyaaKudoIsc).